-- 2. The deadline for submitting the team registration materials to the Scheduling Committee will be announced at the pre-season coordinators' meeting.
-A late fee of \$25.00 per day will be charged for each day that the scheduling materials are late.
+2. The deadline for submitting the team registration materials to the Scheduling Committee will be announced at the pre-season coordinators' meeting.
+A late fee of \$50.00 per team will be charged for each team that does not turn in the required forms by due date.
 Please do not delay the submission of your program's forms because you are uncertain about the status of one or more of your teams.
-Please note on the Team Registration Form if a team is questionable. - 3.
-Coach's information must be provided on each Team Registration Form.
+Please note on the Team Registration Form if a team is questionable.

+- Coach's information must be provided on each Team Registration Form.
 If a coach has not been named, leave these sections blank and supply the information as soon as possible.
 The parish coordinator will receive a copy of the schedules for all parish teams. - 4.
 Although there are no guarantees, the Scheduling Committee tries to comply with all special scheduling requests that are submitted by the deadline for submitting the registration materials.
 Any requests from the previous year must be submitted again during the current year in order to be considered.

-I. Player Registration (Rosters)
+G. Player Registration (Rosters)

-- 1. Player registration forms (rosters) and waiver forms must be submitted by the Monday following the second weekend of the season.
-The rosters and waiver forms for each parish must be forwarded to the Board member assigned to your parish soccer program.
-Failure to submit properly completed rosters or waiver forms by the deadline may result in the forfeiture of one or more games by your team in addition to late fees. - 2.
-The Board member assigned to each parish will not accept registration forms unless they are properly completed and legible. - 3.
-The deadline for making roster changes is November 1st.
-All roster changes must be submitted in writing to the Board Member assigned to your parish.
-The player is not eligible to play until the Board Member has received the change. - 4.
+- Player registration forms (rosters) must be submitted by the Sunday before the first game of the season.
+The rosters for each parish must be submitted to the Registration Committee.
+Failure to submit properly completed rosters by the deadline may result in the forfeiture of one or more games by your team in addition to late fees. - The deadline for making roster changes is October 1st.
+All roster changes must be submitted in writing to the Registration Committee.
+The player is not eligible to play until the Registration Committee has received the change. - 3.
 Parishes participating in the Under-8 Clinic Program are required to submit player registration forms in accordance with the established deadline.